KNOW YOUR RIGHTS & F.A.Q.

 Under what circumstances would I need to vote using one?

-How can I find out if it was counted?
+How can I find out if the ballot was counted?

 Provisional ballots are paper ballots that are used at the polling place under the following circumstances: